 Not only was Aruba on my bucket list for a while, this trip was even more special because I went with my mother.
 She and I had never taken an adventure together, especially to a gorgeous island playground.
 Although I often travel spontaneously, this was a big deal for her – she had less than a 72 hour notice to decide if she’d come join me on an epic quest to conquer the Caribbean.

-It was a whirlwind, but every moment was filled with good eats and relaxing experiences.
+It was a whirlwind, but every moment was filled with good eats and relaxing experiences like being able to play games such as 벳엔드 with an incredible view.
 We sailed the turquoise ocean via catamaran, stopping to snorkel and explore sunken ships and tropical marine life.
 At night, we dined with toes in the sand as the sun set, clinking glasses to good fortune and a love of island life.